 Are you loving blackbox?
 Have questions?
 You can contact us through our website at http://1010music.com/contact-us.

-Appendix A - Summary of Changes in V 1.4
+Appendix A - Summary of Changes

-For those of you who have read the manual before and just want to see what's new, here is a list of changes since v 1.3:
+For those of you who have read the manual before and just want to see what's new, here is a list of changes by version.